 It is very easy to get transport in Bali.
 If you want to travel around the island you should hire a driver for the day.
-This costs somewhere between 30-34 € and he will drive you whereever you wish to go, tell you about the sights, wait for you if you want a rest or experience something special, and in the end, safely get you back home.
-You can either ask your hotel to arrange transport for you, or simply ask the local drivers personally.
+He will drive you wherever you wish to go, tell you about the sights, wait for you if you want a rest or experience something special, and in the end, safely get you back home.
+Ask your hotel to arrange transport for you, or simply ask the local drivers personally.
 They are just about everywhere, so they are easy to spot.

 Beachlife, surfing and palm trees

 Bali is surrounded by great beaches in all sizes;